-- 8.2 The draft Local Plan's vision outlines that: - "By 2041, the Local Plan will have helped Rutland to make the most of it locations, natural features and historic assets to become a leading example of a modern rural county". - 8.3 To help implement the vision, the draft Local Plan then sets out eleven strategic objectives, as follows: - Strategic objective 1: Climate change - Strategic objective 2: Delivering sustainable development - Strategic objective 3: Meeting housing needs - Strategic objective 4: A prosperous and resilient local economy - Strategic objective 5: Supporting strong and vibrant communities - Strategic objective 6: Creating safe, inclusive, and resilient communities - Strategic objective 7: Promoting high standards of design - Strategic objective 8: Protect and enhance the built and natural environment - Strategic objective 9: Make effective use of land and natural resources - Strategic objective 10: Ensure development is supported by essential infrastructure and services - Strategic objective 11: Minerals - 8.4 These are described in more detail in Chapter 1.
+- 8.2 The Pre-Submission Local Plan's vision outlines that: - "By 2041, the Local Plan will have helped Rutland to make the most of its locations, natural features and historic assets to become a leading example of a modern rural county". - 8.3 To help implement the vision, the Pre-Submission Local Plan then sets out eleven strategic objectives, as follows: - Strategic objective 1: Climate change - Strategic objective 2: Delivering sustainable development - Strategic objective 3: Meeting housing needs - Strategic objective 4: A prosperous and resilient local economy - Strategic objective 5: Supporting strong and vibrant communities - Strategic objective 6: Creating safe, inclusive, and resilient communities - Strategic objective 7: Promoting high standards of design - Strategic objective 8: Protect and enhance the built and natural environment - Strategic objective 9: Make effective use of land and natural resources - Strategic objective 10: Ensure development is supported by essential infrastructure and services; and - Strategic objective 11: Minerals - 8.4 These are described in more detail in Chapter 1 of this SA Report.